matemcodes/Casp/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

 ## Contact
-If you're interested in this or you'd like a specific solution for your need, feel free to contact me at: mail@matem.hu
+If you're interested in this or you'd like a specific solution for your need, feel free to contact me at: github@matem.hu